TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 Tyk Enterprise Portal, Tyk Operator, and httpbin CRD example.

 ## Possible deployments
-- `tyk-stack`: Tyk Self Managed in a single region deployment
+- `tyk-stack`: A comprehensive Tyk Self Managed setup for a single region
 - `tyk-cp`: Tyk control plane in a multi-region Tyk deployment.
-Until it is available with new Tyk Charts, please use the [v2 tag](https://github.com/TykTechnologies/tyk-k8s-demo/tree/v2) if you would like this deployment.
+Not yet available with the latest charts; use the [v2 tag](https://github.com/TykTechnologies/tyk-k8s-demo/tree/v2) for now.
-- `tyk-dp`: Tyk Self Managed data plane.
-This deployment is used for the hybrid gateways that can connect to Tyk Cloud or a Tyk Control Plane
+- `tyk-dp`: Data plane of hybrid gateways that connect to either Tyk Cloud or a Tyk Control Plane, facilitating scalable deployments.
-- `tyk-gateway`: Tyk OSS self-managed in a single region
+- `tyk-gateway`: Open Source Software (OSS) version of Tyk, self-managed and suitable for single-region deployments

 ## Dependencies Options
 ### Redis Options
 - `redis`: Bitnami Redis deployment